 A modern district

 Zuidoost is now no longer a satellite of Amsterdam but has its own busy city centre, and global firms such as ING and Staples have their European headquarters here.
-Along the ArenA Boulevard there are numerous restaurants, hotels, offices and entertainment venues, including the Heineken Music Hall, the Ziggo Dome, the Pathe ArenA multiplex cinema and the Amsterdam ArenA, home to football club Ajax Amsterdam.
+Along the ArenA Boulevard there are numerous restaurants, hotels, offices and entertainment venues, including the AFAS Live, the Ziggo Dome, the Pathe ArenA multiplex cinema and the Amsterdam ArenA, home to football club Ajax Amsterdam.
 You should also pay a visit to Amsterdamse Poort, which is actually Amsterdam’s largest shopping area.
 Along with the usual chain stores there are lots of smaller shops and stalls offering products from around the world – from spicy curry powder and exotic vegetables to hair extensions.